-If you have read my posts in the period recovery series on Why has my period stopped and how do I get it back? and What is Hypothalamic Amenorrhea? you will know that chronic or restrictive dieting is one of the major reasons for missing periods.
-So what is the perfect HA recovery diet?
-What should you eat to get your period back if it has gone awry?
+Chronic or restrictive dieting is one of the major reasons for missing periods.
+Nourishing your body is one of the best ways to get your period back!
+But what is the perfect HA recovery diet?
+What should you eat to get your period back if it has gone missing?
 In my previous posts I stated that good food and lots of it is the way to go.
 In this article I want to explain exactly how to eat to get your period back.

 Just a quick note before we start, I am a qualified Nutritionist, Yoga teacher and Women’s Wellness Coach.
 My specialty is helping women to balance their hormones and heal their body and metabolism after chronic or restrictive dieting.
-The information shared here is a combination of my nutrition and health education, my personal experience with getting my period back after 8 years of Hypothalamic Amenorrhea.
-I also learned a lot from the research of Dr Nicola Rinaldi, author of No Period Now What.
+The information shared here is a combination of my nutrition and health education, my personal experience and further research.

-If you are looking for guidance, support and accountability on your HA recovery journey, please contact me or check out the holistic health coaching packages I offer.
+If you are looking for guidance, support and accountability on your HA recovery journey, I offer holistic nutrition and wellness coaching packages.
 I have also created a HA recovery meal plan to make the process of consuming an energy and nutrient dense diet to support healthy hormone production simple!
 Click here for more information and to purchase the meal plan.

 How much should I eat to recover my period?
 How many calories in the HA recovery diet?

 It is recommended to eat 2500 calories or more to recover from Hypothalamic Amenorrhea.
 Yes, even if you aren’t exercising 2500 calories is the minimum for HA recovery diet.
-Your body needs to be in an energy surplus which means you need to take in more energy than you are burning through being alive.
+Your body needs to be in an energy surplus.
+This means you need to take in more energy than you are burning through being alive.
 You also need extra calories for any physical activities you do and to support your body to heal.
 If you have dieted for a long time, your body has a whole list of things waiting to repair.
-I don’t just mean your hormones, this energy will also go towards building healthy bones, teeth, hair and nails just to name a few!
+I don’t just mean your hormones.
+This energy will also go towards building healthy bones, teeth, hair and nails just to name a few!

-I don’t recommend counting calories long term but it can be a good idea in the beginning to get an idea of how much you need to eat.
-Especially if you have been under-eating for a long time, you will need to recalibrate your idea of a normal quantity of food.
+I don’t recommend counting calories long term.
+That said, it can be a good idea in the beginning to get an idea of how much you need to eat.
+If you have been under-eating for a long time, you will need to recalibrate your idea of a normal quantity of food.

 When you start recovery, it matters less where these calories are coming from.
 When you are in a serious energy deficit, it is the calories and macro-nutrients that are most important.
 As a nutritionist of course I am all about eating well and getting plenty of micro-nutrients into your diet.
 However, this is something that should be done over the long term.
 What you do for a few months of recovery is less important.
 You can choose to re-feed with only “healthy foods” or you can choose to add in more “fun foods”.